onejar99/docker-personal-images/gitbook/README.md

 ```
 and then visit http://localhost:4000.

-> NOTE: Because the container cannot receive Ctrl + C signal, you must terminal it by `docker stop`.
+> NOTE: Because the container cannot receive the signal of Ctrl + C, you must terminate it by `docker stop`.
 That's why this usage is not recommended.

 ```bash
 # assume container id is 1b78785665e7